Belgrade Design Week

-Belgrade Design Week is an international festival established in 2005, and held once a year in Belgrade, Serbia.
-The week-long conference is organized every spring and is the largest design initiative in South-Eastern Europe.
-It covers architecture, design, fashion, publishing, and new media, as well as related fields like communications, marketing, advertising, and arts management.
+Belgrade Design Week is a one-week design festival held once a year in Belgrade, Serbia.
+First held in 2005, the festival is organized every spring and is the largest design initiative in South-Eastern Europe.
+The festival covers architecture, design, fashion, publishing, and new media, as well as related fields like communications, marketing, advertising, and arts management.
 The event includes design labs, competitions, and presentations from international speakers like Karim Rashid and Daniel Libeskind.

 During the rest of the year, there are related projects such as promoting local designers, holding a branding competition for the Serbian Center for the Promotion of Science, and participating in the Partners of the Human Cities/ Project.
 The organization also spearheaded the Belgrade 2020 project, promoting the city as a candidate for the European Capital of Culture.

 History

-First held in 2005, Belgrade Design Week festival was founded by brand consultant Jovan Jelovac, a formally trained architect.
-The conference costs about half a million euros to produce and is supported mostly through commercial and media sponsorships.
-For Jelovac, education was the primary reason for launching the summit, as well as inspiring the country's citizens through design.
-In 2014, the president of Serbia, Tomislav Nikolić, presided over the event, mentioning how design can contribute to the country's economy.
+First held in 2005, the Belgrade Design Week festival was founded by architect and brand consultant Jovan Jelovac.
+The conference costs about half a million euros to produce and is funded mostly through commercial and media sponsorships.
+The reasons for creating the event were for education and inspiring the country's citizens through design.
+In 2014, the president of Serbia, Tomislav Nikolić, was the patron for the event, and mentioned how design can contribute to the country's economy.

 In 2006, designer Karim Rashid was the ambassador for the second Belgrade Design Week and spoke at the conference.
 Subsequently, he headed several design projects in Serbia's capital city.
-Rashid stated that he is fascinated by Belgrade and Eastern Europe in general, seeing it "as the next upcoming place - everyone is psyched and enthusiastic about the rebuilding of these poetic, romantic, artistic and very intellectual places."
+Rashid stated that he is fascinated by Belgrade and Eastern Europe in general, seeing it "as the next upcoming place - everyone is psyched and enthusiastic about the rebuilding of these poetic, romantic, artistic, and very intellectual places."

-After attending the design festival in 2008, architect Daniel Libeskind left with a billion dollar, albeit controversial, commission to redevelop the Belgrade waterfront.
-Major projects such as this one are contributing to the renewal of the city.
-Other skyscrapers and shopping malls are in the planning stages, and architectural masterpieces, like the Art Nouveau "Geozavod" building, are being restored.
-Belgrade is being compared to 1990's Berlin, seen as a decaying but alive metropolis: "Recently, the gritty city has emerged as an outpost of creative activity and urban cool on the cheap, against the lingering backdrop of socialism."

-About
+After attending the design festival in 2008, architect Daniel Libeskind was awarded a billion dollar contract to redevelop the Belgrade waterfront.